ericanastas/ergodox-layout/README.md

 ## Goals

-Stay as close to standard keyboards as possible
+- Stay as close to standard keyboards as possible so moving to other computers is not a challege
+- When there is not a 1:1 match in keys try to at least use the same fingers

 ### Example Keyboards